HKUDS/GFormer/ReadMe.md

 ## How to Run the Code
 Please unzip the datasets first.
 Also you need to create the <code>History/</code> and the <code>Models/</code> directories.
-The command to train RMGT on the Yelp/Ifashion/Lastfm dataset is as follows.
+The command to train GFormer on the Yelp/Ifashion/Lastfm dataset is as follows.
 The commands specify the hyperparameter settings that generate the reported results in the paper.

 <ul>
 <li>Yelp<pre><code>python Main.py --data yelp --reg 1e-4 --ssl_reg 1 --gcn 3 --ctra 1e-3 --b2 1 --pnn 1</code></pre>